Paying Guests

 Paying Guests is a 2009 Indian Hindi-language comedy drama film starring Ashish Chaudhary, Shreyas Talpade, Javed Jaffrey, Vatsal Seth, Celina Jaitly, Neha Dhupia, Riya Sen, Sayali Bhagat and Johnny Lever.
 The film is a Hindi adaptation of Sailesh Dey's Bengali play Joymakali Boarding.
 It is directed by Paritosh Painter under Subhash Ghai's Mukta Arts banner.
-It is a comedy film revolving around four close friends who reside together in Pattaya.
+It is a comedy film revolving around four close friends who reside together in Pattaya.The film was a surprise box office success.The film was later remade in Punjabi as Mr & Mrs 420 (2014) which was also a box office success.

 Shooting started in the second week of April 2008.
 Riya Sen was originally offered Neha Dhupia's role, Aarti Gupta, but declined and instead chose the role as Jayesh's melodramatic girlfriend, Alpita.
 A sequel, Paying Guests 2, is in production and will take place against the backdrop of a beauty pageant.

 Plot

 Three friends—Bhavesh (Shreyas Talpade), Parag (Javed Jaffrey), and Pariksheet (Ashish Chaudhary)—live in Pattaya as paying guests in a house owned by Kiska Miglani (Asrani).
 Bhavesh works as a chef in a restaurant called Namaste India, owned by Ballu Singh (Johnny Lever).
 Ballu has a younger brother, Ronnie (Chunky Pandey), who wants ownership of the restaurant because he owes a considerable amount of money to a gangster, Murli (Inder Kumar).
 Parag is a screenwriter for a television channel, and Parikshit is a car salesman working for Aarti Gupta (Neha Dhupia).
 Eventually all three of them lose their jobs.
 The three friends are later joined by Jayesh (Vatsal Seth) from Mumbai, who is a cousin of Parikshit's, and tells them that an apartment is included if he gets a job at an architecture firm.
 After getting drunk celebrating Jayesh's arrival, they privately insult Kiska, who arrives back home unexpectedly, hears what they are saying, and kicks them out.
 They go out in search of a place to stay, and a friend of Parikshit's suggests paid lodgings.
 Parikshit and Jayesh go to the home to find its owner is Ballu Singh, to whom they are oblivious of the fact that he is Bhavesh's former employer.
 Ballu and his wife, Sweety (Delnaaz Paul), agree to let them stay on one condition: they must be married.